High order multiscale analysis of discrete integrable equations: Introduction

 \section{Introduction}

-Discrete equations play an important role in Mathematical Physics for its double role.
-From one side discrete space time seems to be basic in the description of fundamental phenomena of nature as provided by quantum gravity.
-From the other, from discrete equations one can easily by continuous limit obtain differential difference and differential equations and thus discrete equations may provide good numerical schemes for integrating differential equations.
-A classification of integrable partial difference equation has been given by Adler, Bobenko and Suris~\cite{abs1} in the particular case of equations defined on four lattice points using the consistency around the cube condition with some symmetry constrains to be able to get definite results.
-Due to the constraints introduced, this classification is partial and already new equations with respect to those contained in the ABS classification have been obtained \cite{Viallet,SGR,LY,GY,GH,A}.
+Discrete---or difference---equations play an important role in Mathematical Physics for their double role.
+First, discrete space-time seems to be basic in the description of fundamental phenomena of nature, as suggested by quantum gravity.
+On the other hand, discrete equations are related to differential difference and differential equations through continuous limits.
+A well-known classification of integrable partial difference equations was given by Adler, Bobenko and Suris~\cite{abs1} in the particular case of equations defined on four lattice points.
+They used the ``consistency around the cube'' condition with some symmetry constrains to be able to get definite results.
+Due to the constraints introduced, this classification is partial and already new equations with respect to those contained in the ABS classification have been found \cite{Viallet,SGR,LY,GY,GH,A}.

-In this paper we provide necessary conditions for the integrability of a class of real, autonomous difference equations in the variable $u: \mathbb Z^2 \rightarrow \mathbb R$ defined on a~$\mathbb{Z}^2$ square-lattice \beq \CQ (u_{n,m},u_{n+ 1,m},u_{n,m + 1}, u_{n + 1,m + 1}; \beta_1, \beta_2,...)=0, \eeq where the $\beta_i$'s are real, autonomous parameters.
-Integrability conditions will be determined through a multiscale perturbative expansion.
+In this paper we provide necessary conditions for the integrability of a class of real, autonomous difference equations in the variable $u: \mathbb Z^2 \rightarrow \mathbb R$ defined on a~$\mathbb{Z}^2$ square-lattice \beq \CQ (u_{n,m},u_{n+ 1,m},u_{n,m + 1}, u_{n + 1,m + 1}; \beta_1, \beta_2,...)=0,\quad n,m\in\mathbb{Z}, \eeq where the $\beta_i$'s are real, independent parameters.
+Integrability conditions will be determined through a multiscale perturbative development, continuing with the theory explained in references such as~\cite{CD,DMS,DP,Dg,Hls} applicable in differential and difference equations.
 This approach has the distinctive advantage of providing criteria in a manner completely independent from other current approaches.
 Multiscale developments can be used to reinforce, enhance or augment our previous knowledge of discrete integrable systems given by other techniques.